 Well at this moment in time that may be true, but it is important to remember that data scientists, in particular, are highly qualified, highly sought after and therefore highly paid.
 They are also only human.

-A quick search will churn out half a dozen different definitions, to put it simply in a way that resonates highly with me is:
+A quick search will churn out half a dozen different definitions, to put it simply in a way:

 “Data literacy spans a broad set of processes in the analytics workflow.
-It is the ability to read, work with, analyse and argue with data.”
+It is the ability to read, work with, analyze and argue with data.”

 Data literacy entails the ability to not only make sense of presented data but also detect any anomalies which are presented also.
 However, It is virtually impossible for human cognition to detect anomalies on the scale in which big data is generated.

 Rather, literacy assists the analysis process, allowing for the human element of critique to be involved.
 Understanding of where the data came from, how it was collected, how it was analyzed and visualized are all essential elements of data literacy.